Unlistenable Hymns of Indulgent Damage

-Unlistenable Hymns of Indulgent Damage is the debut studio album of Angel Rot, released on April 23, 1999 by Man's Ruin Records.
+Unlistenable Hymns of Indulgent Damage is the debut album by American metal band Angel Rot, released on April 23, 1999, by Man's Ruin Records.
 The album was recorded in 1993 but delay in releasing the sessions occurred when the master tapes were lost.

 Reception

-Eduardo Rivadavia of Allmusic awarded Unlistenable Hymns of Indulgent Damage three out of five stars, praising the guitar work but criticizing the songwriting as lackluster.
+Eduardo Rivadavia of AllMusic awarded Unlistenable Hymns of Indulgent Damage three out of five stars, praising the guitar work but criticizing the songwriting as lackluster.
 He called it "one of the most unique-sounding and grammatically challenged stoner rock albums issued in 1999, even by the underground genre's already unconventional standards."
 Impact Press also criticized the vocal performances but generally agreed on the music being enjoyable.

 Track listing

 Personnel

-Adapted from the Unlistenable Hymns of Indulgent Damage liner notes.
+Adapted from the album's liner notes.